prefix-dev/rattler-build/docs/cli_usage.md

-# CLI Usage
+# CLI usage

 ## Shell Completions

-We support shell completions through clap-complete.
+We support shell completions through [`clap_complete`](https://crates.io/crates/clap_complete).
 You can generate them for your shell using the `completion` command.

-You can add the completions to your shell by adding the following to your shell's configuration file.
+You can add the completions to your shell by adding the following to your shell's configuration file:

 ```sh
 # For bash (add this to ~/.bashrc)